ot4i/ace-demo-pipeline/extensions/iwhi/README.md

 ![solution picture](/demo-infrastructure/images/iwhi-diagram.png)

-- ACE flows described and deployed elsewhere
+- ACE flows described and deployed elsewhere.
+They could be running in containers (ordinary or CP4i) or an integration node, but the servers must be configured with an IWHI switchclient.json so that the callable flows are visible to IWHI.
-- wM workflows deployed from this directory
+- wM workflows deployed from this directory using GitHub Actions.

 ## Deploy

-Combination of manual and automated steps
+Combination of manual and automated steps, with automation for workflow and ACE updates.

 ![pipeline picture](/demo-infrastructure/images/iwhi-diagram-with-pipeline.png)

 - A webMethods project must exist before the deploy can start, and the ACE callable